|

 Life is an endless struggle.
 Death is a long sweet rest.
 Let’s not fuss over little things.
 What matters is fingernail clippers.

 If you let the world in, you have to let it back out.
 It may be heavy as a truck tire, so be careful.
 There are times when the division between the organic and non-organic ceases to exist.
 Dry yourself by the fire and mull it over.
 The division among things is blurry.
+What holds atoms together?
+A grain of salt and a pinch of corn silk.

 The origin of language is hectic with adjectives.
 Preposterous frogs.
 Inscrutable rocks.
 Kinky remedies.